fastlane/fastlane/README.md

 # Quick Start

-The guide will create all the necessary files for you, using the existing app metadata from iTunes Connect.
+The setup assistent will create all the necessary files for you, using the existing app metadata from iTunes Connect.

 - ```cd [your_project_folder]```
 - ```fastlane init```